Test password

 PowerShell to the rescue

-The script has been tested for NTLM authentication with domain\sAMAccountName.
-Kerberos authentication has not been tested.
-These methods may not work for users in the 'Protected Users' group or if NTLM has been disabled.
+These methods may not work for users in the Protected users group or if NTLM is disabled.

 PowerShell allows you to test login / password authentication against Active Directory using one of these two methods:

-$UserName = 'xxxx'
+$userName = 'xxxx'

-$Password = 'yyyy'
+$password = 'yyyy'

 Function Test-ADAuthentication {